xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n088 - **Simple remove duplicates** DIDN'T SOLVED IT AT FIRST TRY!!!!!
 Quite complicated, try again.

 n089 - **Ordered Count of Characters** DIDN'T SOLVED IT AT FIRST TRY!!!!!
-Quite complicated, try again.
+Quite complicated, try again. n090 - **Filter the number** Deceptively tricky, there's one last step that's hard.
+Do it again!